HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 ## Scenes

-In `Assets/Dodgeball/Scenes/`, in addition to the title screen, six scenes are provided.
+In `Assets/Dodgeball/Scenes/`, in addition to the title screen, eight scenes are provided.
 They are:
+* `Large_Obs.unity`
+* `Large_Obs_Dense.unity`
+* `XL_Obs.unity`
+* `XL_Obs_Dense.unity`
+* `Large_WPM_Obs.unity`
-* `X.unity`
+* `Large_WPM_Obs_Dense.unity`
-* `X_Training.unity`
+* `XL_WPM_Obs.unity`
-* `XVideoCapture.unity`
+* `XL_WPM_Obs_Dense.unity`

-Where `X` is either Elimination or CaptureTheFlag, which corresponds to the two game modes.

-The `X.unity` scenes are the playable scenes for human play against agent opponents.
-The `X_Training.unity` scenes are intended for training - more information on that below.
-Finally, the `XVideoCapture.unity` are scenes that let you watch a match between agents - they were used to record the videos below.
+Where Obs differentiates between the scenarios which include the modified observation space and those that do not.
+WPM stands for waypoint manual, which was the final iteration of our waypoint movement system and will be discussed in the Waypoint Movement section of this document.
+Large and XL refers to the two different sizes of arena in which we tested our waypoint movement system against the original continuous implementation.

 ### Elimination